Self

 Structure your environment to support your decision.
 Put your work shoes deep in your backpack and your walking shoes by the door.

-Establishing a rule of no screen time after 9:00 p.m. allowed me to read more in the evening, spend more time with my husband and children, and talk to my daughter, who is away at school and likes to talk at night.
+Establishing a rule of no screen time after 9:00 p.m. might allow you to read more in the evening, spend more time with your husband and children, or talk to your child.
 All these things contribute to feelings of ease and happiness.

 Making a specific action plan dramatically increases your chance of following through.